-Over the years, skills at drawing feet improved and they are now among my favorite horse parts to draw and paint.
-Hopefully, this mini clinic will help you find the same enjoyment in producing a solid, believable foot.
-Let’s go!
+Hopefully, this tutorial will help you find the same enjoyment in producing a solid, believable foot.

 How to Draw Horse Legs and Feet

 Drawings are developed through a series of stages beginning with a full-size grid drawn or printed on drawing paper.
 I try to make the squares as large as possible and still retain the ability to capture finer details.

 Step 1-3: Getting the basic shapes on paper.

 In the illustration above, we’re looking at the third step in the drawing process.
 The grid was printed on drawing paper and the first stage of the drawing was done in Verithin Non Photo Blue pencil.
 That shade of blue doesn’t photograph very well, but it’s ideal for the first phase of drawing because it’s easy to erase and easy to work over.
 At the blue stage, my goal is placing the large shapes in the correct sizes and positions on the paper.

 For the next step, I used Prismacolor Vermilion Red/Pale Vermilion to begin fine-tuning the lines.
 I worked throughout the drawing, reshaping and re-positioning as necessary.